Updated for Version 2.8

 For early game players (that haven’t reached AR 45) it is recommended to run 4-Piece Exile or 4-Piece Scholar.
 Exile is more flexible and you can always use the 2-Piece of both.

-The general rule of thumb is to get as much ER as possible, so even for end-game players, if using Exile or Scholar pieces for the Flower and Feather results in more ER, it’s better than 5-Star Flowers and Feathers with less ER.
+The general rule of thumb is to get as much ER as possible, so even for end-game players, if using Exile or Scholar pieces for the Flower and Feather results in more ER, it’s better than 5-Star artifacts with less ER.

 |4-Piece Noblesse Oblige: Augments your team’s overall damage and is a good support set.
 With Electro Traveler’s high Burst cost it is recommended to put this on another support character such as Bennett or Diona, but if you do not have a better character then this is a fine choice.
 Keep in mind you’ll most likely need more ER substats.|